AriefBadal23/portofolio-website/README.md

-A personal website created with ReactJS, TailwindCSS to showcast my work as a developer.
+A personal/ portofoliowebsite created with ReactJS, TailwindCSS to showcast my work as a developer